horychen/ACMSIMC_TUT/README.md

 - [PMSM] pmsm: id=0 control for interior permanent magnet synchronous motor.
 - [IM] vi_decouple: add voltage-current decoupling circuit for improved control performance during high speed reversal.
 - [IM] mras: model reference adaptive system based sensorless control (my 2017-Chen.Huang-Online paper).
+- [IM] \_femm: (This branch does not really belong here but I don't want to create a new repository for it...)
+It is about the design of the induction motor using free softwares as well as fitting the design to the equivalent circuit parameters for further control simulation.
+- [IM] saturation: include iron core saturation effect into the induction motor model simulation.

 ## Dependency under Windows
 - Anaconda 3 (you should be able to call python from cmd.exe)